Solved: TiWorker.exe High Disk Usage on Windows 10/11

 3. In Command Prompt, enter the command DISM /Online /Cleanup-Image /ScanHealth and press Enter to run DISM.

-In this way, TiWorker.exe high disk or CPU will be fixed for some of you.
+In this way, TiWorker.exe high CPU Usage will be also fixed for some of you.

 Solution 6: Update Device Drivers